timholy/AdvancedScientificComputing/homeworks/pkgs_git_github.md

 ### Task 2: submit a 2nd PR to your own repository

-You realize you've limited the flexibility of your `print_greeting` method: you should have allowed for an `io::IO` argument.
+After thinking about it for a while, you realize you've limited the flexibility of your `print_greeting` method: you should have allowed for an `io::IO` argument so that the output could be sent to a file as well as `stdout`.
+Let's fix this oversight!

-So create another branch, and add this new argument by modifying your code to:
+Starting from your own `main` (for me in `DemoProjectTEH`, *not* `DemoProjectMP`), create another branch and add this new argument by modifying your code to:

 ```julia
 print_greeting(io::IO = stdout) = print(io, "Hello, world!")